ruby/matrix/README.md

 An implementation of `Matrix` and `Vector` classes.

 The `Matrix` class represents a mathematical matrix.
-It provides methods for creating matrices, operating on them arithmetically and algebraically, and determining their mathematical properties (trace, rank, inverse, determinant).
+It provides methods for creating matrices, operating on them arithmetically and algebraically, and determining their mathematical properties (trace, rank, inverse, determinant, eigensystem, etc.).

 The `Vector` class represents a mathematical vector, which is useful in its own right, and also constitutes a row or column of a `Matrix`.

 ## Installation

-Add this line to your application's Gemfile:
+The `matrix` library comes pre-installed with Ruby.
+Unless you need recent features, you can simply `require 'matrix'` directly, no need to install it.

+If you need features that are more recent than the version of Ruby you want to support (check the [CHANGELOG](CHANGELOG.md)), you must use the gem.
+To do this, add this line to your application's Gemfile or gem's gemspec:

 ```ruby
 gem 'matrix'